HandBrake/HandBrake-docs/source/docs/en/1.0.0/help/troubleshooting-common-issues.markdown

 ### Downloading Microsoft .NET Framework

-Windows 10 already contains Microsoft .NET Framework 4.6 or later.
+Windows 10 already contains Microsoft .NET Framework.
 Updates are available for Windows 7 and 8.1 via Windows Update.

 Additionally, you may download one of the following Microsoft .NET Framework standalone installers.